 Methods

-MarineGEO protocols, listed below, provide a standardized set of measurements for characterizing the health of oyster reefs and their associated communities.
-The methodology was generally adopted from the Oyster Habitat Restoration Monitoring and Assessment Handbook, created by a working group including agencies from NOAA, the Natural Conservancy, as well as others and using “Universal Metrics” of study for best practices.
+The following MarineGEO protocols provide a standardized set of measurements for characterizing the health of oyster reefs and their associated communities.
+The methodology was adopted from the Oyster Habitat Restoration Monitoring and Assessment Handbook, created by a working group including agencies from NOAA, the Natural Conservancy, as well as others and using “Universal Metrics” of study for best practices.
+These methods are specific for eastern oysters (Crassostrea virginica).
 Oyster reef monitoring has two main components: 1) collection of a series of measurements to monitor the size, structure, and health of a reef and 2) collection of associated fauna to monitor changes in biodiversity over space and time.
+In general, fieldwork for a single reef can be easily completed in a single day.
+MarineGEO recommends that 3 separate reefs be including in annual monitoring.